 - High blood pressure

 Feline glaucoma is when the watery fluid (aqueous humor) in the front part of the eye behind the lens cannot drain properly.
 The fluid then accumulates, putting pressure on the optic nerve.
-Typical signs include a cloudy, milky coloration of the eye.
+Common signs of glaucoma include a cloudy, milky coloration of the eye.

-A journal on the US National Library of Medicine warns that while glaucoma is relatively uncommon in cats, it’s likely that many feline cases go unrecognized.
-It usually begins in one eye and then spreads to the other, leading to blindness.
+The US National Library of Medicine warns that while glaucoma is relatively uncommon in cats, it’s likely that many cases go unrecognized.
+It can begin in one eye and spread to the other, leading to blindness.